Zverev to face no action after abuse allegations

 The ATP investigation found there was "insufficient evidence" to substantiate claims made by the German's former girlfriend Olya Sharypova.

-In 2020 she accused Zverev of physical and emotional abuse during their relationship, which he denies.
+In 2020 she accused Zverev, 25, of violence and emotional abuse during their relationship, which he denies.

 The ATP decision could be "re-evaluated should new evidence come to light".